-Families First of Florida highly recommends you try and resolve your concern or complaint directly with the staff member.
-If you have not been able to resolve the issue directly with your treatment provider, or you aren't comfortable doing this, you can contact the Quality Management Department by either calling (813) 290-8560 or emailing the Vice President of Operations, Jennifer Brown, at jbrown@familiesfirstfl.com.
+FFF highly recommends you try and resolve your concern or complaint directly with the staff member.
+If you have not been able to resolve the issue directly with your treatment provider, or you aren't comfortable doing this, you can contact the Quality Assurance Department by either calling (813) 290-8560 or emailing the Director of Quality and Credentialing, Priscilla Kunkel at lsimpson@familiesfirstfl.com.

-You may also ask any Families First of Florida employee for a Grievance Form and submit the completed form to Jennifer Brown, jbrown@familiesfirstfl.com.
+You may also ask any FFF employee for a Grievance Form and submit the completed form to Priscilla Kunkel, lsimpson@familiesfirstfl.com.
 A copy of the form is kept at each front desk for your convenience.
+The Form can also be found on our website at www.FamiliesFirstFL.com

-It is the policy of Families First of Florida to resolve all concerns as quickly as possible.
+It is the policy of FFF to resolve all concerns as quickly as possible.
 The normal timeframe is 7 business days from day the complaint was received.
-Families First of Florida will provide you, in writing, any decision made about the complaint.
+FFF will provide you, in writing, any decision made about the complaint.